Aiizan/Saw-Lab-TEST-/README.md

 ## How to Run
-Open the Cypress Test Runner : npx Cypress open elect the desired spec files to execute
+-Open the Cypress Test Runner : npx Cypress open -Select the desired spec files to execute